crossbario/autobahn-python/README.md

 * supports TLS (secure WebSocket) and proxies
 * Open-source ([MIT license](https://github.com/tavendo/AutobahnPython/blob/master/LICENSE))

 ## Show me some code

 To give you a first impression, here are two examples.
-We have lot more in the repo [here](https://github.com/tavendo/AutobahnPython/tree/master/examples).
+We have lot more [in the repo](https://github.com/tavendo/AutobahnPython/tree/master/examples).

 ### WebSocket Echo Server